ojitha/ojitha.github.io/_posts/2025-02-26-Lua-pandoc-filter-for-inex-references.md

 This filter creates a glossary for ePub 3 using index term such as `[Important Concept]{.index}`.
 The links of the glossary item are pointing to this index item in the ePub book.

 ![Glossary Example](/assets/images/2025-02-26-Lua-pandoc-filter-for-inex-references/Glossary Example.jpg){:width="50%", hight="50%"}

-When number are the link sorted on start from the book.
-You can nevigate to the link.
-This is similar to the traditional index on page where you search the page number.
+When the links are sorted by number, starting from the book, you can navigate to the link.
+This is similar to the traditional index on a page, where you search by page number.

 **Section Number Tracking**: